 Remark: Professor Max Wertheimer has tried to investigate the distinction between mere associating or combining of reproducible elements and between understanding (organisches Begreifen); I cannot judge how far his psychological analysis catches the essential point.

 Still curious?
 Combinatory play is one of the principles of Farnam Street.
-It’s so important I’ve incorporated it into my Re:Think Innovation workshop this fall.
+It’s so important I’ve incorporated it into the Re:Think Workshops.